pozemka/ANSIEsc2HTML/README.md

 This function is suitable for ANSI code generated from markup languages like XML or Markdown.

 ### strictParse
 Cans disable SGR parameters in any order.
-Same as terminal emulators.
-But it is ~40% slower than simpleParse.
+However it is ~40% slower than simpleParse.

+## Compilation:
+This will produce release versions of static and dynamic libraries and test executable:

+    mkdir build
+    cd build/
+    cmake -DCMAKE_BUILD_TYPE=Release ..
+      # or for Windows
+    cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release ..
+    make

 ## Performance:
 Tested on: